mucommander/mucommander/readme.txt

   is set in the preferences.
 - Simplified and extended the theme editor, with new 'selection outline' and 'alternate background' values.
+- Added keyboard shortcuts for the items in the 'drive button' for quicker selection

 Localization: